stopdaydreaming/sturdy-employee-tracker/README.md

 # Employee 🥸 Management System

 ## Description
-A simple command-line application that allows non-developers to view and interact with information stored in databases.
+A simple command-line application that allows non-developers to view and interact with employee information stored in databases.

 ## Table of Contents
 * [Installation](#installation)